babylonlabs-io/rollup-bsn-contracts/SPEC.md

 signing_context is the hex string as bytes, height is encoded as 8 bytes in big-endian format) 3.
 Apply SHA256 hash to the message: `message_hash = SHA256(signing_context || height || block_hash)`
-4. Sign the message hash using EOTS with the public randomness
+3. Sign the message hash using EOTS with the public randomness

 **Expected Behaviour:** Finality contracts MUST implement this handler with the following verification logic:

+1. **System Activation Check**: Ensure the BSN system is activated before processing finality signatures:
+   - Load the contract configuration to get `bsn_activation_height`
+   - Verify that `height >= bsn_activation_height`
+   - Return `ContractError::BeforeSystemActivation` if the system is not yet activated

+2. **Finality Signature Interval Check**: Ensure finality signatures are only submitted at scheduled intervals to prevent spam:
+   - Load the contract configuration to get `finality_signature_interval`
+   - Verify that `(height - bsn_activation_height) % finality_signature_interval
+     == 0`
+   - Return `ContractError::FinalitySignatureNotAtScheduledHeight` if the
+     signature is not at a scheduled height

-1. **Rate Limiting Check**: Enforce rate limiting for the finality provider:
+3. **Rate Limiting Check**: Enforce rate limiting for the finality provider:
    - Call the rate limiting function with the finality provider's BTC public key and current block environment
    - Return `ContractError::RateLimitExceeded` if the rate limit is exceeded
    - This check MUST occur before any other validation to prevent resource consumption

-2. **Finality Provider Existence Check**: Verify that the finality provider exists and is not slashed by querying the Babylon Genesis chain through gRPC:
+4. **Finality Provider Existence Check**: Verify that the finality provider exists and is not slashed by querying the Babylon Genesis chain through gRPC:
    - Use `query_grpc` to call `/babylon.btcstaking.v1.Query/FinalityProvider`
      with the `bsn_id` parameters